snooppr/snoop/README.en.md

 ### 3. Demonstration of one of the methods in the Plugin — 〘Reverse Vgeocoder〙
 https://github.com/snooppr/snoop/assets/61022210/aeea3c0e-0d1b-429e-8e42-725a6a1a6653

-Snoop selects only geocoordinates from dirty data (numbers, letters, special characters).
+Snoop selects only geocoordinates from dirty data (numbers, letters, special characters), places markers on the map based on them and labels them with nearby populated areas.

 </details>